Electronic cigarette and e-cigarette liquid marketing: Youth/young adults

 E-cigarette marketing has been accompanied by a rise in young adult vaping.
 The US National Youth Tobacco Survey (NYTS) reported that e-cigarettes have remained the most popular tobacco product among youth 2014-2024.
 Over 1.6 million youth, including 7.8% of high school students, were users.

+In the 2021 NYTS, among youth 75.7% reported exposure to marketing or advertising for tobacco products; students who reported using social media, 73.5% said they had never seen e-cigarette–related content.

 Children are at particular risk because relatively small amounts of substances such as nicotine could result in acute toxicity.
 Child poisonings due to the ingestion of liquid nicotine had increased as of 2018.

 Given that the labeling and/or advertising on Unicorn Cakes e-liquid describes its nicotine content as 3 mg/mL, with a total volume of 120 mL, an accidental ingestion of slightly less than a teaspoon would reach the lower end of the fatal dose range for an average two-year-old.
 Additionally, an accidental ingestion of approximately 3% of a teaspoon would reach the lower end of the non-fatal acute toxicity range for an average two-year-old.

 The United States Centers for Disease Control and Prevention released a 2016 report titled E-cigarette Ads and Youth which concerned marketing towards adolescents.